Jens Nordvig: Education and career

 Nordvig received his bachelor's and master's degrees in Economics from the University of Aarhus in Denmark, where he also did post-graduate research on new financial crises models.
 He then worked for eight years at Goldman Sachs in London and New York, most recently as a Managing Director and Co-Head of Global Currency Strategy, before becoming a Senior Currency Strategist at Bridgewater Associates.
 Until 2016, he was the Global Head of FX Strategy and Head of Fixed Income Research, Americas at Nomura Securities, the global investment bank.
 He was responsible for developing Nomura’s Research franchise in the Americas and coordinating the delivery of market-leading content across product lines.
 In 2016, Nordvig founded Exante Data, a data analytics company focused on macro strategy.
-In 2021, Nordvig co-founded MarketReader, a market intelligence company aiming to democratize access to high quality financial information.
+In 2021, Nordvig co-founded MarketReader, a market intelligence company that leverages AI technology to provide explanatory analytics of asset price movement in real time.
+Nordvig was interviewed by Bloomberg on the topic of "How AI Is Being Used to Help Explain Stock Moves," citing MarketReader technology as a major step forward.

 In 2015, Nordvig obtained a PhD in economics from the University of Southern Denmark.
 His thesis was entitled Essays on the Euro-Crisis and one chapter was published in Oxford Economic Papers in 2015.